studersi/test-4/Tutorial-07-README.md

 FILES:upFile
 ```

-We are slowly getting the impression that the further down we go, the easier tuning work is becoming: In this respectably large block of rule violations we actually have only one new false alarm to deal with: A file upload violation.
+We are slowly getting the impression that the further down we go, the easier fine tuning work is becoming: In this respectably large block of rule violations we actually have only one new false alarm to handle: A file upload violation.
 This can easily be derived with our script.

 ```bash
       # Ignore-Rules for FILES:upFile